MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

 # Build Quality Checks - Change Notes

+#### 2.1.0
+- Fixed a race condition that sometimes resulted in zero code coverage for the current build.

 #### 2.0.2
 - Added back support for Team Foundation Server 2015 (was broken since v1.5.0).
 See [known issues](./overview.md#known-issues) for limitations on Team Foundation Server 2015!